All-Hands-AI/openhands-resolver/README.md

 ## Resolving Issues

-The resolver can automatically attempt to fix issues in your repository.
-When you run the resolver:
+The resolver can automatically attempt to fix issues in your repository using the following command:

-1. It analyzes the issue description and comments
-2. Attempts to understand and reproduce the problem
-3. Develops and tests a solution
-4. Creates appropriate changes in a new branch
-5. Can create either a draft PR or push the branch directly

-You can run the resolver using the following command:

 ```bash
 python -m openhands_resolver.resolve_issues --repo [OWNER]/[REPO]